 Calligraphy is a mandatory subject in elementary school, where Japanese kids learn not only how to write letters beautifully, but also the correct writing posture and ways to hold and maintain brushes properly.
 Quite often, teachers assign kids to do Kakizome over the New Year holiday.

 The practice of calligraphy is not in vain since there are many opportunities to show your handwriting skills.
 For example, many Japanese companies still require handwritten resumes from job applicants.
 Beautiful handwritten resumes almost always give a good impression, so job-hunters put great care it.
 Of course, potential employers then scrutinize those same documents with equal zeal.

 Here are some popular auspicious words and kakizome phrases you can try!

 Kakizome was, and still is, a special ritual where people clear their mind and focus on expressing their determination using beautiful lettering.
 To prepare for Kakizome, one has to get a fresh water, pour it into a square basin, grind charcoal gently until its fresh scent wafts into the air.
 After preparation, he or she dips the tip of the calligraphy brush into a pool of fresh ink then makes a steady stroke.
 The writer consciously considers every line, dot, stroke and stop, and the ritual becomes a form of meditation.

 Even if you don’t own a calligraphy brush?
 Don’t worry!
-That’s because are a handful of affordable calligraphy pens available at any stationary store in Japan.
+That’s because are affordable calligraphy pens available at any stationary store in Japan.
 Truly, anyone can join along and set themselves up for success by participating in kakizome!